List of Marvel Comics characters: C: Coat of Arms in other media

-Lauren Morais will portray Lisa Molinari in the Disney+ series VisionQuest (2026).
+Lisa Molinari will appear in VisionQuest, portrayed by Lauren Morais.

 Cobalt Man

 Cobalt Man (Ralph Roberts) is a character in American comic books published by Marvel Comics.
 The character was created by writer Roy Thomas and penciller Werner Roth, and first appears in X-Men #31 (April 1967).
 He has been an antagonist to various superheroes.

-An ex-employee of Stark Industries and the older brother of Ted Roberts, Ralph builds a weaponized suit armor powered by cobalt radiation.
+An ex-employee of Stark Industries and the older brother of Ted Roberts, Roberts builds a weaponized suit armor powered by cobalt radiation.
 While giving a tour of his lab to Jean Grey (Ted's girlfriend at the time), he becomes unstable as a result of the radiation from his Cobalt Man armor.
 Cyclops, Marvel Girl, Beast, Iceman, and Angel defeat him.
-Tyrannus kidnaps Ralph in order to build a giant robot version of Cobalt Man which the X-Men defeat before Ralph's rescue.

-Roberts later develops a streamlined version of the Cobalt Man armor and attempts to destroy himself and Sydney, Australia, to show the world the dangers of radiation.
+Roberts develops a streamlined version of the Cobalt Man armor and attempts to destroy himself and Sydney, Australia, to show the world the dangers of radiation.
 The Hulk defeats Cobalt Man and he seemingly dies a safe distance from Earth.
 Cobalt Man is then forced to join Egghead's Emissaries of Evil.
-He fights the Hulk again, until the Defenders restore his sanity and he seemingly sacrifices himself in a contained nuclear explosion alongside Egghead.
-However, Cobalt Man survives and fights the Hulk for a third time.
+He fights the Hulk again, until the Defenders restore his sanity.

 During the Civil War event, Cobalt Man is among the villains who battle the New Warriors in Stamford, Connecticut.
 He is killed when Nitro explodes.

-Cobalt Man is later resurrected in Deadpool & the Mercs for Money.
+Cobalt Man returns in the series Deadpool & the Mercs for Money.

 Cobalt Man in other media

-Ralph Roberts, hybridized with Paul Ebersol / Fixer, appears in Avengers Assemble, voiced by Rick D. Wasserman.
-Additionally, a robotic version of Cobalt Man appears in the episode "A Friend in Need" as a creation of Ultron.
+Cobalt Man appears in the Avengers Assemble episode "A Friend in Need".
+This version is a robot created by Ultron.